sanevec/pysimtravel4/simulator/DEVS/three_logic/README.md

 - **Step 3:** Sends `global_t`, `nof_vehicles`, `poistion of the last car in the road` of the road to the next one
 - **Steps 5–6:** Evaluates if first vehicle in the queue meets the transition conditions
   - If yes, sets `send_car = True`
+  - Also evaluates if there is a traffic jam in the road.

 ---